Reduce Cooling Costs with HVLS Fans

 It’s summer, and it’s hot.
-No doubt, if you have an air conditioned facility, your electric bills are headed someplace north of the top of the Eiffel Tower.
-HVLS (high volume, low speed) ceiling-mounted fans can reduce climate control costs, in particular when your facility is already air conditioned.
-Some ways this works after the jump…
+No doubt, if you have an air-conditioned facility, your electric bills are headed someplace north of the top of the Eiffel Tower.
+HVLS (high volume, low speed) ceiling-mounted fans can reduce climate control costs, in particular when your facility is already air-conditioned.

 - On hot days, the fans let you set your air-conditioning thermostat set 10-15 degrees higher and get the same cooling effect.
 This amounts to big savings on air conditioning bills as we reach the height of summer.
 This works great in the evenings of multi-shift operations as well.